Between the Two Rivers (Second Edition), Aida Kouyoumjian

 The first edition of Between the Two Rivers won first place (Washington State) in the National Federation of Press Women (NFPW) At-Large Communications Contest in the nonfiction: history category.

 Orphaned by the Armenian Genocide in 1915, Mannig and her sister Adrine struggle to stay alive in what is now eastern Iraq.
 Mannig lives on the streets and trades camel dung for bread; her sister works as a servant for an Arab family.
 With the help of Barone Madiros, a wealthy philanthropist, Mannig and Adrine eventually find their way to an orphanage for surviving Armenian children.
 In this refuge, after years of hardship, the two sisters find compassion, joy, safety … and love.
 Told by Mannig’s daughter, Between the Two Rivers is a candid and moving account of a mother’s triumph over adversity.
 This revised second edition includes a map and photographs.

 Aida Kouyoumjian was born in Felloujah and raised and educated in Baghdad, Iraq.
 In 1952 she came to Seattle to attend the University of Washington on a Fulbright Scholarship.
 Aida married an American and eventually settled in Mercer Island.
-You can find Aida online by visiting her blog.

 After her father died in 1965, Aida was finally able to bring her mother Mannig to this country.
 At the age of 69 Mannig was hired by the UW to tutor graduate students in Turkish, Armenian, and Arabic.
 She retired after seven years, dying at the age of 79.
 Just before her death in 1985, Mannig was one of 90 survivors who attended the 70th commemoration of the Armenian Genocide in Washington, D.C.